ddkhoa/data-portfolio/python-tableau-france-house-sales/README.md

 ### Data Cleaning and Transformation with DuckDB

-This project presented a chance to explore **DuckDB** for data transformation instead of my usual tool, **Pandas**.
+This project presented a chance to explore **DuckDB** for data transformation instead of my usual tool, Pandas.
 DuckDB's capabilities allowed for efficient data manipulation using a familiar SQL syntax.
 Here’s a sample of the data cleaning workflow:

 ```python
 import duckdb